 Here then are two dry eye therapies available from Eyewear Accessories that are grounded in simple everyday observations but which have been progressively refined to become an effective part of the daily treatment of dry eye syndrome, MGD, blepharitis and many other related ocular symptoms.

 Tried and tested over many years, these therapies are safe, convenient, easy to use and to incorporate into your daily routine.
 They don't involve chemicals, drugs, or surgery.

 Why not try them for yourself and start making life with dry eye syndrome more bearable?
-We offer free returns on all UK orders of our dry eye goggles, glasses and sunglasses, and free UK delivery also on Blephasteam, so there is little to lose.
+We offer free returns on all UK orders of 7eye and Ziena Eyewear glasses and sunglasses.
+We are also offering free UK delivery on Blephasteam, so there is little to lose.